sigrudds1/godot-mariadb/README.md

 2021/11/04 0245 PST - Added methods to fetch last query and messages from thw DB server.
 2021/11/04 2045 PST - Adopted and added to fork https://github.com/bpodrygajlo/godot-mariadb/commit/711469d32c7be60852ef05f60a9fff78129c2e09 TY Czolzen
 	Queries will now return numeric types instead of TYPE_STRING depending on the SQL Column type; tinyint to longlong will return TYPE_INT, float, double will return TYPE_REAL.
-For double there is an flag to set (db.set_dbl2string(true|false), default false, if TYPE_STRING is preferred to help with floating point precision since
-	Godot is default float precision, however, insertion is still limited unless done in c++ extension and stilllimited to Maria DB limitations.
+For double there is a flag to set db.set_dbl2string(true|false), default false, if TYPE_STRING is preferred to help with floating point precision since Godot is default float precision, however, insertion is still limited unless done in C++ extension and still limited to Maria DB limitations.